 Avira’s Malware Threat Report for the first quarter of 2020 revealed an increase in phishing and spam campaigns, as well as Emotet-related attacks.
 Cybercriminals took advantage of the troubled global situation caused by the COVID-19 pandemic to spread malware in the form of trojans, worms, and file infectors.
+Cybersecurity threats in 2020 increased significantly as more and more people started to rely on apps and online services.

 The latest midyear report, which you can read in full here, provides an in-depth analysis of more sophisticated attacks, such as Portable Executable (PE) threats.
 The second quarter of 2020 brought back some old attack schemes, such as macro malware, but in a more elaborate form.
 In addition, there was also an increase in script-based attacks.